4ian/GDevelop/newIDE/README.md

 Make sure to have the standalone app running with Electron.

--   If you want create/modify _extensions_, check the [README about extensions](./README-extensions.md) for a step-by-step explanations to get started in 5 minutes.
+-   If you want to create/modify _extensions_, check the [README about extensions](./README-extensions.md) for step-by-step explanations to get started in 5 minutes.

 -   The _game engine core_ ([GDJS](https://github.com/4ian/GDevelop/tree/master/GDJS)) is in [GDJS/Runtime folder](https://github.com/4ian/GDevelop/tree/master/GDJS/Runtime).